mdkashem/triviaApi-react/README.md

 - View All Players
 - View All Questions
 - Logout
+# List of work done
+- Little changed in the web.xml to solve the cors filtering issues
+- Backend deployed in the AWS EC2
+- Build CI/CD pipeline for the Backend with Jenkins
+- Frontend deployed on the AWS S3 bucket
+- Practiced Scrum Methodology
 # Setup process in local machine
 - git clone
 - npm install